hexpm/specifications/registry-v2.md

   // If set is the OTP application name of the dependency, if not set the
   // application name is the same as the package name optional string app = 4;
+  // If set, the namespace where the dependency is located optional string namespace = 5;
 }
 ```